Everything you need to know about depression

 The symptoms of depression vary from person to person.
-It’s normal to feel sad or low from time to time and if you experience seasonal depression, you may need help learning how to combat SAD, but if you experience little or no respite from sadness or low mood for a number of weeks, and your symptoms interfere with your work, hobbies, relationships or ability to carry out everyday activities, you may be depressed.
-Depression is usually diagnosed in those who have suffered from at least five of the following symptoms for at least two weeks:
+It's normal to feel sad or low from time to time and if you experience seasonal depression, you may need help learning how to combat SAD, but if you experience little or no respite from sadness or very low mood for a number of weeks, and your symptoms interfere with your work, hobbies, relationships or ability to carry out everyday activities, you may be depressed.
+Depression is usually diagnosed in those who have suffered from at least five of the following symptoms for at least a couple of weeks:

 - Depressed mood most of the time